Akuuura/voe2-IT265-002/docs/DevLog1.md

 #### Next Steps
 - Tasks or experiments to focus on during the next session.
--  <!--Brainstorm a boardgame to make(which I have already started)-->
+- Brainstorm a boardgame to make(which I have already started)